riqulaziz/riqulaziz/README.md

 ## I'm a Man Who Interested in Tech!!

-- 🔭 I'm Fresher, who interest in Data and Machine Learning
+- 🔭 I'm Junior Data Scincetist with domain interest in Healthcare and Finance
-- 🌱 I’m currently learning SQL and doing some project
+- 🌱 I’m currently Tableau and andvance analytic and visualization
-- 🥅 2021 Goals: GO TO WORK!!
+- 🥅 2022 Goals: UPGRADE SKILL AND MAKE SIDE HUSTLE JOBS IN DATA !!
 - ⚡ Fun fact: I love playing piano

 ### Spotify Playing 🎧